ldanz/heirloom_interview_challenge_lisadanz/README.md

 This repository installs Kubernetes and installs a MySQL database.
 It is intended to set up these resources at a new site.

-## Terminology

-- "Ansible control node" is the computer (such as a laptop or a Jenkins worker) that is running Ansible.

 ## How to run

 ### One-time setup